rayfrankenstein/AITOW/README.md

 I do software test automation development.
 Try doing that without test cases that include extensive, precise, click-by-click instructions.
 Fun fact.
 You can't!
 At least not without adding hours, or days to a process that would have taken 15 minutes had the original manual tester actually written it down completely.
 We live and die by that documentation.
 Consequently, whenever I hear about 'working software over documentation,' I feel my head start to explode."--Kcufftrump, [https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/](https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/)

 ---
+> Scrum is great for teams composed of new developers who don't yet know how to work together

+I couldn’t disagree more strongly.
+My experience is that scrum teaches junior devs bad Han it’s around blame shifting, focuses them on process, prevents them from learning about the business, and bogs them down in meetings that don’t help them learn.

+I would argue that scrum ossifies bad culture.
+It has a habit of giving bad leaders metrics around things they shouldn’t be measuring.
+There’s a lot of software engineering research about processes and the case in the literature for scrum is very weak."--ch4s3, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+---
 “[Why are employees against moving to scrum and agile]?